In 1962 as a child my family went

 property value goes up and everyone is happy.

-In 1986 I drove through Swan Valley during
+In 1986 I drove through Swan Valley Idaho during

 wondered why everyone left it so run down.
 I have come